-For 6 MHz microcontroller clock, t = 65.536 ms, and 32.768 ms for 12 MHz microcontroller clock.
+For a 12 MHz microcontroller clock, t = 32.768 ms.

-The range of intervals is from WDT = 00H.
-This gives 16.77 ms (for 6 MHz microcontroller clock) or 8.38 ms (for 12 MHz microcontroller clock) to WDT = FFH, which gives 65.536 ms (for 6 MHz microcontroller clock) or 32.768 ms (for 12 MHz microcontroller clock).
+The range of intervals is from WDT = 00H, this gives 8.38 ms to WDT = FFH, which gives 32.768 ms.

 15 PORT ALTERNATIVE FUNCTIONS

 Ports 1, 2 and 3 are shared with alternative functions to enable control of external devices and circuits.
 These functions are enabled by setting the appropriate SFR and also writing a logic 1 to the port bit that the function occupies.